 Mulch the ground generously as the weather warms — it will keep the soil moist and cool.

 As your broccoli nears maturity, decrease the watering slightly.
+Too much soil moisture can lead to issues like mildew.

 To avoid, handpick pests off the plant and spray with organic, natural pesticides.